TheRubick/devops-exercises/topics/terraform/README.md

 </b></details>

 <details>
 <summary>There is a module to create a compute instance.
-How would you use the module to create three separate instances?</summary><br><b>
+How would you use the module to create three separate instances? ✅ </summary><br><b>

 starting with Terraform 0.13, the `count` meta-argument can be used with modules.
 So you could use something like this: